bevyengine/bevy/examples/README.md

 [Run Conditions](../examples/ecs/run_conditions.rs) | Run systems only when one or multiple conditions are met [Send and receive events](../examples/ecs/send_and_receive_events.rs) | Demonstrates how to send and receive events of the same type in a single system
 [Startup System](../examples/ecs/startup_system.rs) | Demonstrates a startup system (one that runs once when the app starts up)
-[State](../examples/ecs/state.rs) | Illustrates how to use States to control transitioning from a Menu state to an InGame state
-[Sub States](../examples/ecs/sub_states.rs) | Using Sub States for hierarchical state handling.
 [System Closure](../examples/ecs/system_closure.rs) | Show how to use closures as systems, and how to configure `Local` variables by capturing external state
 [System Parameter](../examples/ecs/system_param.rs) | Illustrates creating custom system parameters with `SystemParam` [System Piping](../examples/ecs/system_piping.rs) | Pipe the output of one system into a second, allowing you to handle any errors gracefully